platinasystems/goes/goes/internal/flags/README.md

-Package notliner provides an alternative command.Prompter for shell scripts and tty's unsupported by liner.
+Package flags parses boolean options from command arguments.

 ---

 *&copy; 2015-2016 Platina Systems, Inc. All rights reserved.
 Use of this source code is governed by this BSD-style [LICENSE].*

-[LICENSE]: ../LICENSE
+[LICENSE]: ../../../LICENSE